Ylianst/HTCommander/README.md

 - [Speech-to-Text](https://github.com/Ylianst/HTCommander/blob/main/docs/Voice.md).
 Converts speech-to-text and text-to-speech.
 - [AGWPE Protocol](https://github.com/Ylianst/HTCommander/blob/main/docs/Agwpe.md).
 Supports routing other application's traffic over the radio using the AGWPE protocol.

-### Web Version

-[HTCommander Web](https://ylianst.github.io/HTCommanderWeb/) will run on Chrome and Edge browsers.
-No audio support, but you can program channels, chat, send/receive APRS, Winlink and more.

-### Installation

-I am working on this as I release HTCommander on various platforms.

 ### Demonstration Video